PrairieLearn/PrairieLearn/docs/installing.md

-# Installing PL for local development
+# Installing and running for local course development

 This page describes the procedure to install and run your course locally within Docker.
 You can develop course content locally following the instructions below, or using the
 [in-browser tools](getStarted.md).